ShivankKhullar/TDD-game-of-life/README.md

 2. Install dependencies using `npm install`.
 3. Run tests using `npm test`.
 4. Start the React app using `npm start`.

+Thanks to [Coding Garden](https://github.com/CodingGarden) for the initial guidance on this project.